 Cosmology of Gods of Korovia

 Goddess of paladins and goodness.
-Symbol is a white moon with a grey shield.
+Symbol is a white or silver moon with a grey shield.
 Metrequia is the the great creator, the great mother, the great protector.
+Often also called the Goddess of the Silver Moon.
 The vast majority of goodly people worship Metrequia, her children or her allies.
 In different parts of Aoerth she is also known as Metria, Quias, Mitras, etc. Metrequia is old elvish for Moon Queen.

 Patron god of bloodlust, vampires, cannibals, assassins.
 Symbol is a red eye.
 Xarsius is the ultimate destroyer, the angry father, the great murderer.
 The vast majority of evil people worship Xarsius, his children or his allies.
 In different parts of Aoerth he is also known by the names Xarkan, Xarsamor, Zarsius, Zarzeus, etc. Xarsius is draconic for Blood Overlord.

 Xarsius has two Archons (Lesser Gods) which are considered to be his children: